 Their nutritional intake was a mixture of pre-planned elements (i.e. energy gels and chews) which were carried in their wetsuits during the race, and various items that they picked up at the aid stations (e.g. cheese naan bread!).

-You’ll also note that the lads drank PH 1500 consistently throughout the race.
-As PH are the official hydration partner of ÖTILLÖ, PH 1500 - our highest strength electrolyte mix - was available at all eight of the on-course aid stations.
+The lads drank PH 1500 consistently throughout the race.
+PH 1500 - our highest strength electrolyte mix - was available at all eight of the on-course aid stations.

 The fuelling strategy for a swimrun race can be considered unique compared to other endurance challenges.
 As it was JP’s debut at the World Championships, we asked him how fuelling and hydrating for this swimrun compare to past endurance events he'd competed in...